discentem/starcm/README.md

 This is a very trivial example of what Starcm can do.
 Let's make it a bit more complicated...

-Starcm's `exec` can also handle non-zero exit codes.
+For instance, Starcm's `exec` can also handle non-zero exit codes.

 <body>
 <details>